 The history of the "Golden Lane" of eastern Mexico is rich in culture, social revolution and some of the world's most spectacular oil wells.
 I have written previously about enormous blowouts in this area that occurred in the early 1900's as tough, tenacious men from the United States, Europe and Mexico itself, explored for oil in the jungle and coastal plains of the Huasteca region along the Gulfo de Mexico.
 My narrative about the Cerro Azul No. 4, perhaps the largest oil producer the world has ever known, offers a brief glimpse into early Mexican oil history and can be read, here, on Oily Stuff.

 Edward Doheny (1856-1935), a Californian responsible for some early oil discoveries in the Los Angeles Basin in 1900-1901, became aware of numerous heavy oil seeps, called chapapotes, in the region west and south of Tampico in Mexico and began leasing large blocks of acreage, then privately owned by Mexican nationals.
 Doheny was a seep believer; his first discovery in Los Angles was at the Brea Tar Pits.
-After numerous dry holes, Doheny found shallow oil in the Ebano area, some 40 miles west of Tampico in 1902.
+After numerous dry holes, Doheny found shallow oil in the Ebano area, some 40 miles west of Tampico in 1901 and again in 1904 at a deeper depth.
 The Ebano-Panuco Fields represented the first commercial oil production in Mexico.